Champions Stakes Tips, Betting, Odds, Horses & More 2025

 It also seems like a good idea to avoid runners who have had their lead-up race in Sydney.
 There has only been one Champions Stakes winner in over 30 years to come through a Sydney lead-up race, which was Desert War in 2006.

-Mares don’t have the best record in the Champions Stakes.
-Since 2001, we’ve only seen four mares win this race, which include; Atishu (2023), Arcadia Queen (2020), Magic Wand (2019) and La Bella Dama (2001).
+Despite winning in more recent times, mares don’t have the best record in the Champions Stakes.
+Since 2001, we’ve only seen five mares win this race, which include; Via Sistina (2024), Atishu (2023), Arcadia Queen (2020), Magic Wand (2019) and La Bella Dama (2001).

 It may also pay to avoid younger horses as well, only six 3YOs have won the Champions Stakes, with the most recent being back Casual Pass in 2003.
-The older horses seem to have a stranglehold on this race, with 12 of the 19 winners being 6YOs or older.
+The older horses seem to have a stranglehold on this race, with 13 of the 20 winners being 6YOs or older.

 Champions Stakes Horses